Hernia Surgeon in Dublin, GA

 Pain from a hernia can start out as a manageable dull ache, but can become very painful when left untreated.There are many different types of hernias, but in most cases hernia repair surgery is the only way to effectively treat them.

-Thankfully medical advances have made it much easier to treat ventral and inguinal hernias using the minimally invasive da Vinci Surgical System.
-Da Vinci Surgery has many advantages over traditional methods and studies show most people feel little to no pain only one week after surgery.
+Thankfully, medical advances have made it much easier to treat ventral and inguinal hernias using the minimally invasive da Vinci Surgical System.
+Da Vinci hernia repair surgery has many advantages over traditional methods and studies show most people feel little to no pain only one week after surgery.

 Dr. John Polhill at Southern Surgical PC specializes in using the da Vinci Surgical System to repair certain types hernias, and has performed more than 500 procedures using da Vinci systems.
 Our office is just a short drive from Macon, GA where Dr. Polhill has helped hundreds of people get back on their feet as quickly and painlessly as possible.
 For more information, contact our office at (478) 275-2454 and schedule an appointment today!